A Post-Pandemic Resignation Boom Has Arrived: What to Do?

 As the market heats up and talent demand skyrockets, many people feel empowered — and in some cases, they feel empowered to quit their jobs.
 Associate professor of management Anthony Klotz of Texas A&M University predicts a “resignation boom” as offices reopen after the pandemic.

 Prudential’s Financial Pulse of the American Worker survey predicts that as many as 25% of workers will quit as they’re called back to their pre-pandemic positions.
 On top of that, 42% of employees consider leaving if they don’t offer remote working options.

 With executive recruiting possibly about to become difficult, what can employers do to counter this sudden trend and protect themselves against this post-pandemic resignation boom?

 The Reasons Behind the Post-Pandemic Resignation Boom

 Workers have a lot of reasons for their possible resignations.
-According to that Prudential study, 80% of those who have already decided to change jobs are doing so because they want to advance in their careers.
-More than 50% of people considering making a change developed new skills during the pandemic and may want to put their new skill sets to work elsewhere.
+According to Prudential, 80% have already decided to change jobs because they want to advance their careers.
+More than 50% of people considering making a change developed new skills during the pandemic and may want to put their unique skill sets to work elsewhere.